inspec/inspec-aws/docs/resources/aws_vpc_endpoint_services.md

 ## Syntax

-An `aws_vpc_endpoint_services` resource block collects a group of transit gateway routes' descriptions and then tests that group.
+An `aws_vpc_endpoint_services` resource block collects a group of transit gateway routes' descriptions and tests the group.

     describe aws_transit_gateway_routes
       it { should exist }